Gram Parsons Archives Vol.1: Live at the Avalon Ballroom 1969: Critical reception

 Glide Magazine said, "... this lineup of Burritos not only didn't last that long, nor did they crackle with the same energy here for that long either.
 Drummer Michael Clarke, once in the Byrds with vocalist / guitarist / songwriter Chris Hillman, had not appeared on the band's debut studio album, while bassist Chris Ethridge would depart before the second was recorded.
 This quintet cooks here, whether on the upbeat likes of "Mental Revenge" or the doleful mood of "Sin City".
 And it's worth paying special attention to the alternately traditional and visionary pedal steel of "Sneaky" Pete Kleinow.
 Captured on tape and preserved by the Grateful Dead's soundman Owsley Stanley (as the Burritos were opening for the Frisco icons on this run), it's no surprise the sound quality is so high."

 Houston Press wrote, "Although the Flying Burrito Brothers was a passing phase in Gram Parsons's career between the Byrds and his solo material, the band nevertheless indicated that he'd become one of country-rock's greatest treasures....
 With all the documentation of Parsons's hard-to-handle persona, he sounds quite sincere throughout these two nights.
 The album's another reminder of this once-overlooked musician's chops – even early in his career, he was utterly convincing as a country-rocker."

-The Best Of Website said, "The discs have pretty good sound, but they do not bounce with fidelity.
-To me, the Flying Burrito Brothers greatest charm is the vocals....
-My preference is the second disc.
-It includes versions of key tracks not on the Aug.
-4 show: "Do Right Woman", "You Win Again", and "Long Black Limousine"....
-While Gram Parsons Archive, Vol. 1: Live at the Avalon Ballroom 1969 isn't a substitute for their studio albums, it is as enjoyable to listen to.
-In fact, the two versions of "She Once Lived There" alone make the album worth buying."